2 hours ago

-I realize some kids are hard to control.
-But I think it's wrong to restrain any child this way.
+I realize some kids are hard to control, but it seems wrong to restrain a child this way.
 Even if you use a cute leash, like the $10.99 Cow Buddy Harness from Target (pet child not included).

 Where do you stand on the child leash controversy?

 I wrote this post five years ago, months after I first started this blog.
 If I were to write this now, I'd have the awareness I lacked back then that there are children with poor impulse control who need leashes for their own safety, along with kids who have autism and ADHD.
 I deeply apologize for being so judgmental.
 It's impossible to know why a parent you see in public is using a leash, since many disabilities are invisible.
 I do hope parents who use them have a valid reason.